ksh168/smolink-url_shortener/README.md

 * Please make sure to update tests as appropriate.

-* If you face any problem or cannot understand anything, open up an issue.
 * You can also edit the readme and make it more user friendly to help out new contributors.